7 cell phone financing options in Canada

 Payment plans with $0 down phones

-Most carriers in Canada offer $0 down phones on 0% interest payment plans, usually along with a 2-year contract.
+Most carriers in Canada offer $0 down phones on 0% interest payment plans, usually along with a two-year contract.
 While some plans require a down payment, you can often cover that by trading in your old device.

 A portion of your monthly bill will go towards the cost of your phone while the rest goes towards your usage plan.
 If you want to lower your monthly bill by paying a portion of your phone’s cost upfront, understand that not all carriers allow optional down payments.